 Tier 3 Extracurricular Activities

-These activities are more frequently found on students’ applications, but they’re still worth including since they demonstrate applicants’ interests outside of the classroom (and you can only have so many tier 1 and 2 activities).
-This tier includes leadership positions in school clubs like treasurer or distinctions in a sport like player of the week or junior captain.
+These activities are more frequently found on students’ applications, but they’re still worth including since they demonstrate applicants’ interests outside of the classroom.
+This tier includes smaller leadership positions in school clubs like treasurer or distinctions in a sport like player of the week or junior captain.